Frequently Asked Questions

 5. I saw a sign that says that an animal is "not available" for adoption yet.
 What does this mean?

 Animals are only "available" for adoption after they have been spayed or neutered, vaccinated, and have received a clean bill of health.
 If an animal is not available yet, chances are it either has not been altered or is still undergoing a health evaluation.
-If you are interested in a particular animal and it is not yet "available", you can go through our pre-adoption process and we will contact you to let you know when the animal will become available.
-We also encourage you to check back regularly to keep up-to-date on the animal's status.
+If you are interested in a particular animal and it is not yet "available", we encourage you to check back regularly to keep up-to-date on the animal's status.

 If you'd like to visit with an animal we ask that you fill out an adoption application and talk with one of our adoption counselors first.
 Once your application is approved you are welcome to visit with any animal currently available for adoption.
 If an animal has a wish list, we offer the first opportunity to visit with that animal to the person on the list with the oldest approval date on their active application.

 You can put an animal on hold for 24-hours if they are currently available for adoption and you have an approved application on file.
-Holds may be extended for an additional 24-hours if there is not a secondary hold on the animal, that is, if no one else with an apporved application has put their name on that animal's wish list.
+Holds may be extended for a $20 per day non-refundable fee and does not go towards the adoption fee.

 8. Has anyone else submitted an application for this dog/cat?
 How do you decide who gets to bring it home?

 Generally we go by the approval date on the applications.
 We will compile a list of applicants for a pet until they become available for adoption, the order of the list is determined by the application approval date.
 Once an animal becomes available for adoption the person with the earliest approved application will have the first opportunity to meet with the pet and adopt them.
 We do require all household members meet with the potential adoptee during the hold period.
 Dogs must meet with any other dogs living in the household.
 Our hold period, once the pet is deemed available, is 24 hours.
-If there are no other applicants on file for this pet, we may extend the hold for an additional 24 hours.
+Holds may be extended for a $20 per day non-refundable fee.
 However, if there is more than one applicant on the pet and you do not show up within your hold time, the next applicant will be promptly notified and given a 24 hour hold.

 Please note that in some cases we receive an animal with special needs.
 When necessary for the health and well-being of that animal we will evaluate all adoption applications and select the one that we feel best fits the needs of that animal.